All questions below are generally answered according to California law and are not intended as legal advice:

 There are also child specialists available to represent the child(ren)’s best interests, if necessary.

-Although the number of professionals involved may seem overwhelming and/or costly, handling a divorce or other type of family law matter in this manner can easily cost less than litigating a divorce, which can require a tremendous amount of preparation and court time.
+Although the number of professionals involved may seem overwhelming and/or costly, handling a divorce or other type of family law matter in this manner costs much less than litigating a divorce, which can require a tremendous amount of preparation and court time.
 In addition, the additional professionals can provide a much more emotionally and financially stable way to deal with what can be one of the most difficult times in a person’s and/or family’s life.

 For more information on Collaborative Law or Collaborative Divorce or to obtain a list of collaborative attorneys and other professionals located in the South Bay area, please visit www.abetterdivorce.com, CPCAL, LACFLA and/or IACP.

-Ultimately, the parties’ / family’s needs should determine which process will address their respective best interests.
+Ultimately, a couple’s / family’s needs should determine which process will best support their respective needs.